fbh112/skill_aap4zos/zos_concepts/software_management/README.md

-# Apply ptf using Using Ansible
+# Apply PTF using Using Ansible on Z

 This project provides sample playbooks and roles which can be used to perform SMPE operations.